alanjfs/ragdoll-web/index.md

 <a class="button" href="download">Download v2020.10.07</a>

+Intersections getting you down?
+Secondary animation causing you pain?

+Look no further!
 Ragdoll enables animators to work directly with **live physics** in their character rigs, at real-time performance, by leveraging the same technology used by next-generation games.

 - Say no to static cloth, hair and muscles
 - Say no to intersections